Weave Your World

 Not mockups.
 Not concepts.
 Real screenshots from the alpha.

 Right-click.
-Add to Codex.
+Add to Lexicon.

 Living character sheets.